 STEP AWAYYY FROM THE RESTAURANT:

-Thailand has some incredible restaurants, of course, but the magic of this abundant scene is that you could eat incredibly well for weeks without stepping into a proper establishment.
+Thailand has some incredible restaurants, of course, but the magic of this abundant scene is that you could eat incredibly well for weeks without stepping into a brick-and-mortar location.
 The country is a street-food lover’s dream.
-Stalls and carts pop up everywhere, offering a variety of delights to passersby.
+Stalls and carts pop up everywhere, offering a variety of delights on every street corner.
 More concentrated markets are easy to locate, as well, particularly in larger cities and tourist areas.
 The line between street food and sit-down dining can blur– there are often stools to perch on, or you can keep walking with your find.
 Make sure you keep an eye out for the next great snack.

 BRING IT HOME: